tk-network/inateck-scanner-js-sdk-community/README.md

-# inateck-scanner-js-sdk
+# inateck-scanner-js-sdk-community

-A Inateck BLE Scanner module for Ionic react.
+A maintained continuation of the Inateck BLE Scanner module for Ionic.

+The following changes were made to the [original package](https://www.npmjs.com/package/inateck-scanner-js-sdk):

+* removed appInfo
+* removed outdated peerDependencies
+* updated @capacitor-community/bluetooth-le dependency

 ## Install